stratis-storage/stratis-docs/content/multi-threading.md

 device-mapper event task
 ------------------------
-The device-mapper event task loops forever waiting for a devicemapper event.
+The device-mapper event task loops forever waiting for a device-mapper event.
 On receipt of any event, it locks the stratisd engine, and processes the event.
 It yields only when waiting for a new device-mapper event, it blocks on the engine mutex.